jollysg/openDownloadsFromSpringer/README.md

 # Download Open Publications From Springer
 This package is a crude way of downloading some open pdf documents from Springer publications for educational purpose.
-The script has been tested with Python version 2.7.12 on MacOS.
+The script has been tested with Python version 2.7.12 on MacOS/Unix.
 It has NOT been tested on Python 3.x.

 It requires following python libraries to be installed (using 'pip install xxx' or 'sudo apt-get install' ): xlrd, urllib2, urllib, urlparse, os.